 Civil procedure in Switzerland is primarily governed by the Swiss Code of Civil Procedure ("SCCP").
 The SCCP comprehensively governs civil procedure in Switzerland and domestic arbitration proceedings.
-Further important sources of civil procedure are the Swiss Federal Act on Private International Law ("PILA") and the Lugano Convention on Jurisdiction and the Recognition and Enforcement of Judgments in Civil and Commercial Matters of 30 October 2007 ("Lugano Convention") dealing with the question of jurisdiction in cross-border matters.
-Moreover, The PILA regulates international arbitrations with a seat in Switzerland.
+Further important sources of civil procedure are the Swiss Federal Act on Private International Law ("PILA") and the Lugano Convention on Jurisdiction and the Recognition and Enforcement of Judgments in Civil and Commercial Matters of 30 October 2007 ("Lugano Convention"), dealing with the question of jurisdiction in cross-border matters.
+The PILA, moreover, regulates international arbitration with a seat in Switzerland.